 This post contains affiliate links.
 See Disclaimers for details.

 The point of this post isn’t to encourage people to completely avoid money.
 In fact, for most of us a certain baseline amount makes life easier to navigate and helps us thrive.
 There are a number of people in our modern day society though, who for ethical reasons have chosen to eschew it all together.
 They’re sharing their inspiring stories online to motivate others and get us thinking differently about what is possible.

 What Can We Learn from Moneyless Living?

-Before highlighting some of these folks I’d like to offer three caveats.
+Before highlighting some of these folks I’d like to offer a couple caveats.
 Firstly, each of these individuals comes from a place of privilege merely by the fact that they’ve consciously chosen to not use money.
 There are sadly many other people living without (much) money, but not by choice.
 And secondly, in our current society it seems to me it’s completely impossible to eliminate all interactions with money.
 For example, you may choose to not use it, but if you are staying with someone they are paying property taxes that support your living arrangements.
 So with those caveats out of the way let’s get onto their stories and see how they are living beyond money.
 Thirdly, most of the examples of moneyless living I’m about to cite take place outside of the U.S. in countries that provide universal healthcare.
 I think having access to universal healthcare makes this lifestyle a bit more accessible and compelling.